c19witness/uk-covid19-inquiry/2023-11-02_module-2/1_Lord_Simon_Stevens.rst

 If we can go to the second page, please, we see the last substantive paragraph:

-"We have written separately to DHSC to raise concerns about PPE failing to meet the diverse needs of the medical workforce -- in particular, that many female doctors have reported struggling to find respiratory masks that pass fit testing."
+"We have written separately to DHSC to raise concerns about PPE failing to meet the diverse needs of the medical workforce -- in particular, that many female doctors have reported struggling to find :outline:`respiratory masks that pass fit testing`."

 So the message that you had given to the Prime Minister that this was being looked at, I think that's a fair summary of the minutes?